 Rulebook on property inventory is a document that contains data on equipment, inventory, organization and implementation of the inventory.

 It also defines the method of inventorying assets and liabilities, as well as the method of harmonizing the accounting balance with the actual balance.

 In addition, the regulations determine the terms and period of the census, the duration, the deadlines for submitting the report, so that after the census the actual situation is harmonized with the accounting one.

 The waste management plan defines:

-Legal entities that produce more than 100 tons of harmless waste annually or companies that throw away more than 200 kilograms of hazardous waste must have a waste plan.
+Legal entities that annually produce more than 100 tons of non-hazardous waste, or companies that dispose of more than 200 kilograms of hazardous waste must have a waste plan.